-When it comes to buying websites and domain names, it can be a bit confusing whether to own it against a business name or your own personal name or an ABN.
-Especially when you’re buying a domain name in Australia.
-Today we chat to Jeanette Jifkins from Onyx Legal, about whether we need an Australian Business Number (ABN) to buy websites or domain names.
+Also, we know when it comes to buying websites and domain names, it can be a bit confusing whether to own it against a business name or your own personal name or an ABN

 Do I need an ABN to own, operate or buy a website?